iAbhishekPundir/student-site/README.md

 Hey!
 Welcome to my portfolio.
 This is Abhishek.
-I am a software developer.
+I am a software developer..
-I have done my B.Tech in IT domain.
-I enjoy playing web development and creating UI/UX.
+I enjoy doing web development and creating UI/UX.

 For now, I know: